 Simons D, Travell JG, Simons LS.1999.
 Myofascial pain and dysfunction.
 The trigger point manual.
 Upper half of body.
 2.: Lippincott, Williams and Wilkins

-TMJ treatments available with Raymond Smith, 114 Alexander Street, Chiropractor, Crows Nest, NSW 2065
+TMJ treatments are available with Raymond Smith, 114 Alexander Street, Chiropractor, Crows Nest, NSW 2065